tongson/Gimokod/README.md

 ## DESCRIPTION

   A modern distribution geared towards virtual machines and servers.
-Currently only x86-64 is supported but there are plans to support i686 and ARM.
+Currently only x86-64 is supported but there is interest to support ARM.
 Pacman is used for package management but this is not a fork of Arch Linux.
 The filesystem hierarchy is completely different and packages are not compatible.
 Pkgin/Pkgsrc was considered but Pacman and the Arch Build System was easier to work with.
 As